margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 There are new ways to see things and new views to hold.
 There's something ot learn every day with joy.

+Oh its a beautiful day to rise up with the sun
+And watch the rays shine through and light out the way I love how the sun rises up from the East to the West The light shines through in new angles and warms my face

+Oh it's a new day to fall in love with all the earth And feel the heart of humanity pulse aloud with life There's movement everywhere and there' joy everywhere There's good work everywhere and there's home everywhere

+Like the sun lighting up the earth
+There's a smile lighting up you and me
+And it's a radiant day for a smile to sweep through everyone all at once

+Like a smile sweeping through everyone all at once There's a song singing through everything all at once It's a new day to sing a sweet sweet song
+I love singing this song in everything I do

 <br>

 ## Day In and Day Out ##